Golden Krust: Menu

-Their restaurants serve mildly spicy, and hot, Jamaican patties, jerk chicken and fish, dumplings, steamed yams, and curried meat dishes.
-Items served include callaloo (Caribbean greens) and ackee.
+Their restaurants serve Caribbean classics such as Braised Oxtail, Jerk Chicken, Curried Chicken and Goat, Brown Stew Chicken, Rice & Peas, Acklee & Saltfish, and an array of Jamaican Patties.

 In 1998 the company produced 25 million flaky burnt-orange patties on assembly lines at its main facility.
 The restaurants do a lot of take-out business, as the patties are portable, and also distributes to supermarkets in 30 states.
 Offerings include beef patty, vegetable patty, spicy beef and cheese patty, soy patty, oxtail, curried goat, brown stew chicken, roti filled with curried meat or vegetables, and "coco" bread.

-West Indian community

-The eateries are a draw to the West Indian community.
-Many of its original franchises were opened by nurses, and many are opened near hospitals where many workers are West Indian with Caribbean heritage.
-Core customers come from Jamaica, Guyana, Trinidad and Tobago, Barbados, Haiti, The Bahamas, St. Lucia, and Grenada.

-The chain started out serving Caribbean immigrants, but customers now includes Americans and immigrants of all national ancestries.
-The type of food served is "becoming more and more familiar to all Americans thanks to holidays taken in Aruba, Jamaica, or Trinidad and Tobago, or through meeting at work people from these islands and others."
-By 2009, there were plans to open an additional 250 stores over the next five years in the U.S., Europe, Canada, and the Caribbean.
+Community engagement

+In 2025, Jamaica was devastated by Hurricane Melissa.
+In the aftermath, Golden Krust stepped up to help those in need on the island.
+A corporate initiative raised over $250,000 in money and goods.
+Corporate additionally visited the island to delivery materials in person and meet with farmers who were directly impacted that the brand supported with money and goods.
+Local franchisees also took it upon themselves to visit the island and give back to those impacted.

+Golden Krust celebrated its 35th anniversary in 2025.
+To show appreciation to the communities that made that tenure possible, 35 charitable events and donations were made across the country, including to The Children’s Rescue Fund, Bridge to Hope, Community Help in Park Slope (Chips), Second Helpings Atlanta, City Harvest (NY), Feeding Westchester, Hands on Hartford, Carolina Cares, Houston Food Bank, Blythedale Children’s Hospital, Migrant Kitchen Initiative, Coconut Grove Food Pantry, Feeding Tampa Bay, Chase Young’s Free Youth Football Camp, UP Orlando, Mend NJ, and more.
+In all, nearly 20,000 meals or 7 tons of food were donated.

 Operations

 The restaurants do mostly take-out and have limited seating.

-The decor is decorated in bright "sunny" yellow and orange tiles.
-Competing patty producers include Tower Isles Frozen Foods in Bedford-Stuyvesant, which sells more than 100,000 patties a day to supermarkets, convenience stores, delis and pizza shops that bake them on site, and Caribbean Food Delights, which makes 250,000 a day at a factory in Tappan, N.Y. "for sale at major supermarkets and warehouse chains, including Costco, Wal-Mart and Pathmark."
-In August 2016, the company announced plans to move and consolidate all its operations to Orangeburg, New York, near the Caribbean Food Delights location.
+The decor has evolved from bright “sunny” yellow and orange tiles to a grey interior with white subway tile, wood accents, a Cooked from Scratch, Made Fresh Daily wall, and an accent wall that features ingredients utilized in the restaurant's food preparation.

 The Hawthornes hope to add the Jamaican patty to the list of American ethnic fast foods alongside the Italian pizza slice, Jewish bagel, and the Chinese noodle.
 The company uses a rising sun logo and has a city contract to serve lunches to prison inmates and schoolchildren.

 In popular culture

 The chain was featured on the U.S. version of Undercover Boss in episode 12 of season 7 in 2016.

+In 2025, The Today Show aired a segment called "The King of Queens" which featured hosts Al Roker and Mike Tirico visiting a Golden Krust location in Jamaica, Queens.
+The two sampled Jamaican Patties on air.

+The brand has been featured in collaborations with or social media posts including: Lizzo, DJ Khaled, Aljamain Sterling, Jordan Burroughs, Sanya Richards-Ross, and Chase Young.